Fall 2025 Strand Course Descriptions

 Elective (ELES 302)

-ELES 302-01 (CRN: 51561): “Muslims and Christians”
+ELES 302-01 (CRN: 51082): “Muslims & Christians”

-Professor Zane Segle
+Professor Segle

 This course focuses on the study of narratives about Muslims and Christians during the medieval and early modern periods in Spain.
 Students will be provided with the foundation for understanding the complexity of the relationship between both the Moorish and Christian populations as both friends and foes.
-Through a critical lens, students will analyze various texts and attempt to make sense of the curious nature of Spain’s creative imagination that defined the social, religious, and political environment
+Through a critical lens, students will analyze various texts and attempt to make sense of the curious nature of Spain’s creative imagination that defined the social, cultural, religious, and political environment.

 English (ENGS 302)

-Professor Jennifer Adair
+Professor Adair

-This class provides a broad overview of the major themes of modern war through a mixture of fictional and nonfiction texts.
+This class provides a broad overview of the major themes of modern war through a mixture of fictional and non-fictional texts.
 Although the majority of the works cover the Global War on Terror (GWOT), other classic selections have been woven in to provide evolving perspectives.
 Subjects covered include training for combat, modern combat, the crippling military bureaucracy, PTSD and other post-combat experiences.
 Finally, the course hopes to raise awareness of psychological stressors in both the military and civilian world and consider healthy coping techniques.

 TR 11:00-12:15

-Professor Blakely Adair-Hudson
+Professor Adair-Hudson

 Humans have used chemicals and chemical properties to create weapons for centuries, but the conflict associated with the use of chemicals is not just related to war.
 Both negative and positive impacts on people, animals, and the environment (natural and fabricated) frequently occur with the use of chemicals.
 For example, food waste and cost can be reduced when lightweight plastics are used for shipping and storing.
 However, recycling of many plastics can be cost prohibitive due to the same chemical properties that make them useful.
 Students will learn some common chemical structures and properties to better understand their uses.
 Students will research and discuss many quantitative factors that produce conflict from chemical use during times of war and peace.

-NTSS 302-02 (CRN:51364) & NTSS 302-05 (CRN:50880): “Bioterrorism”
+NTSS 302-02 (CRN: 50916) & NTSS 302-05 (CRN: 50681): “Bioterrorism”

-Professor Kristy Johnson
+Professor Johnson

 This course will examine diverse aspects of the creation, use, and response to the weaponization of biological agents.
 An understanding of the science underlying biological agents is critical to preventing the escalation of biological outbreaks.
 A detailed study of the biological characteristics of these organisms will be the focus for this course.

-NTSS 302-03 (CRN: 51559) & NTSS 302-04 (CRN: 51560): “Human-Wildlife Conflict”
+NTSS 302-03 (CRN: 51080) & NTSS 302-04 (CRN: 51081): “Human-Wildlife Conflict ”

-TR 09:30-10:45, TR 11:00-12:15
+TR 9:30-10:45, TR 11:00-12:15

 Professor Andrea Gramling